estheremeonuohas/estheremes.github.io/README.md

 📫 How to reach me: You can reach me via email at [estheremeonuohas@gmail.com](mailto:estheremeonuohas@gmail.com) or connect with me on LinkedIn at [www.linkedin.com/in/estheremeonuohas](https://www.linkedin.com/in/estheremeonuohas).

-😄 Pronouns: She/Her

-⚡ Fun fact: I love to learn and explore new techniques and technologies in improving my effieciency.
-I also sing quite well😄.
+⚡ Fun fact: I love to learn and explore new techniques and technologies to improve my effieciency.
 <!---
 estheremeonuohas/estheremeonuohas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.